 Use the SPACE key the first time to select, NOT tab.

 For our workshop you should highlight "All", then press the SPACE key (not tab!).
 If you don't see all the Distributions selected with an "X", and/or you are not asked to install the Ports collection, then you have not correctly chosen "All".
-You will need to exit the installation and start over.

 - You should be prompted if you wish to install the Ports collection.
 Say "Yes" to this.
 We'll be using the Ports collection throughout the week to install additional software.